Equiresidual algebraic geometry I: The affine theory: Affine algebraic equivarieties

+In order to build up the theory of intrinsic geometrical objects associated with EQAG, we introduce a natural category in which we find them among the locally ringed spaces in $k$-algebras.
+We refer for instance the reader to Chapter II of \cite{HAG} about generalities on sheaves and locally ringed spaces.
+We focus here on (equiresidual) \emph{affine} algebraic varieties, and will expand to the projective setting in \cite{EQAG2}.

-\begin{defi} i) An \emph{equiresidual variety over $k$}, or \emph{equivariety over $k$} for short, is a locally ringed space in $k$-algebras $(V,\O_V)$, such that for every $P\in V$, there exists an open neighbourhood $U$ of $P$ in $V$ for which $(U,\O_V|_U)$ is isomorphic to an affine algebraic subvariety.\\ ii) An \emph{(equiresidual) affine algebraic variety over $k$} or \emph{affine (algebraic) equivariety} for short, is an equivariety over $k$ which is isomorphic to an affine algebraic subvariety of $k$.\\ We note $EVar^a_k$ the category of equiresidual affine algebraic varieties over $k$, with arrows the morphisms of locally ringed spaces in $k$-algebras.
-As we have seen in the introduction, any regular morphism of affine subvarieties \og is" naturally a morphism of equivarieties. \end{defi}
+\begin{defi} i) An \emph{equiresidual variety over $k$}, or \emph{equivariety over $k$} for short, is a locally ringed space in $k$-algebras $(V,\O_V)$, such that for every $P\in V$, there exists an open neighbourhood $U$ of $P$ in $V$ for which $(U,\O_V|_U)$ is isomorphic to an affine algebraic subvariety with its sheaf of regular functions.\\ ii) We will say that a locally ringed space in $k$-algebras $(V,\O_V)$ is \emph{concrete} if for every open subset $U\subs V$, the $k$-algebra $\O_V(U)$ is a subset of the $k$-algebra $k^U$ of all functions $U\to k$.
+Say that a map $f:V\to W$ between any such is \emph{regular} if it is continuous and for all open subset $U\subs W$ and $s\in \O_W(U)$, we have $f_U^\#(s):=s\circ f\in \O_V(f^{-1} U)$ : we implicitly consider $f$ as the sheaf morphism $(f,f^\#)$, where $f^\#_U:\O_W(U)\mapsto f_*\O_V(U)$. \end{defi} \begin{rem} By definition, for every open subset $U$ of a \emph{concrete equivariety} $V$ the members of $\O_V(U)$ are \emph{continuous} functions. \end{rem}